-Sequence for saving a trail and beginning a new one.
-At left, My Trails command.
-Center, the Trails Menu.
-The arrow to the right of Trail 3 indicates the trail is "active," and the check to the left indicates the trail is visible on the map display.
-The right figure shows the Edit Trail menu, with the Name command selected.
+Sequence for saving a trail and beginning a new one (after My Trails command is selected).
+Left, the Trails Menu.
+The arrow to the right of

+Trail 14 indicates the trail is "active," and the check to the left indicates the trail is visible on the map display.
+The right figure shows the Edit Trail menu, with the Active command selected.